SbWereWolf/xml-navigator/README.md

         */
 ```

-### Known bugs
+### Known bug 1

 Working with SimpleXMLElement you may have some discomfort when you
 process with XML document having different namespaces

-In this case you may try something like this:
+In this case you may remove prefix of namespace.
+Try something like this:

 ```php
         $content = <<<XML